jlixander/nys_housing_affordability/README.md

 * Creating custom calculated fields.

 #### Data Challenges
 An unusual data challenge was identifying annual average wage data for New York State regions.
-The only reputable source found is from the Bureau of Labor Statistics and it is limited through 2021.
+The only reputable source found is from the Bureau of Labor Statistics (BLS) and it is limited through 2021.
 However, the freely available API does not provide the aggregate and selection features a Data Scientist would expect.
-A work around was to use a series of excel workbooks directly from the website.
-It was retrieved by downloading it directly to a workstation directory and later consolidated into one Pandas DataFrame through a sequence of custom Python functions and iterations.
+A work around was to use a series of excel workbooks directly from the BLS website.
+The workbooks were retrieved by downloading them directly to a workstation directory and later consolidating into one Pandas DataFrame through a sequence of custom Python functions and iterations.

 ## Results

 ### Homeownership

-The median residential home sale price was found be me mostly flat with a slight positive slope between 2013 and early 2019, but in the middle of 2019 a surge in sale price ensued.
+The median residential home sale price was found be me mostly flat with a slight positive slope between 2013 and early 2019, but in mid 2019 a surge in sale price ensued.
 Despite this, there seems to have been a peak mid 2022.

-![Median Residential Home Sale Price in Select New York Regions (2013-2023)](https://github.com/jlixander/nys_housing_affordability/blob/main/graphs_and_tables/Median_Residential_Home_Sale_Price_in_Select_New_York_Regions_(2013-2023).png?raw=true)

 The median home sale price increased an average of $85,419.28.
 With _New York, NY_ and _Binghamton, NY_ having the highest and lowest increases, respectively.
-Cost increase were also calculated and _Poughkeepsie, NY_ was found to have the highest percent increase in cost.
+Cost increase was also calculated and _Poughkeepsie, NY_ was found to have the highest percent increase in cost.

+![Median Residential Home Sale Price in Select New York Regions (2013-2023)](https://github.com/jlixander/nys_housing_affordability/blob/main/graphs_and_tables/Median_Residential_Home_Sale_Price_in_Select_New_York_Regions_(2013-2023).png?raw=true)

 ![Median $ Price Change Between 2013 and 2023](https://github.com/jlixander/nys_housing_affordability/blob/main/graphs_and_tables/Median_$_Price_Change_Between_2013_and_2023.png?raw=true)